MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 Using GitHub tokens is optional for most test suites, as SSH authentication is used by default.
-However, Monsoon users must use GitHub tokens because SSH access to GitHub is unavailable from Monsoon, for now.
+However, Monsoon users must use GitHub tokens because SSH access to GitHub is unavailable from Monsoon.

 To use Personal Access Tokens (PATs), store them in a git credentials file, typically ``~/.git-credentials``.
 Restrict access to this file and configure